-GYMU keeps kids and young adults off the streets and out of gangs, away from using and/or selling drugs.
-Our program helps people become more than just statistics, we help them achieve success.
-One of our kids has discovered that he is a good actor, and according to his drama teacher he is one of the best amateur actors she has seen in years.
-Another one of our kids has improved his grade from the 70s to 100s.
-These are just a few of the effects GYMU has on people.
+Gymu Boxing help keeps kids and young adults off the streets and out of gangs, away from using and/or selling drugs.
+Our program helps people become more than just a statistic; we help them achieve success.
 Parents always thank us for helping their kids, and that’s a beautiful feeling.

-GYMU keeps healthy relationships with people like Elena Makau, a well respected lawyer who takes care of all our legal business, Angel Lopez, a retired local detective and Gregory Green, a retired Sergeant who help keep us safe in our neighborhood.
-These are just a few names to list and we appreciate their help.
+Gymu Boxing keeps healthy relationships with people like Elena Makau, a well-respected attorney who takes care of all our legal business needs.
+Angel Lopez is a retired local detective and Gregory Green is a retired Sergeant who help us achieve the success, the Gymu Boxing program has constantly inspired.
+Their just a few people helping our program and we appreciate their help.

-In closing, we would like to thank the people that put their heart and souls into GYMU Boxing.
+In closing, we would like to thank all the people that put their heart and souls into GYMU Boxing.

 Thank you for your interest and support, it is greatly appreciated.